Marcelo Rebelo de Sousa: Controversies

 In 2023, President of Portugal Marcelo Rebelo de Sousa became embroiled in a controversy following a TVI program that suggested he had intervened to expedite treatment for Brazilian twins with Zolgensma, a rare and highly expensive drug administered in a single dose costing two million euros.
-Allegations of corruption and influence peddling have emerged surrounding this event, also implicating the President's son, who is reportedly a friend of well-connected Brazilians linked to the family of the Brazilian children.
+Allegations of corruption and influence peddling have emerged surrounding this event, also implicating the president's son, who is reportedly a friend of well-connected Brazilians linked to the family of the Brazilian children.
 These claims have been raised by various sectors of Portuguese politics and the media.
 Between July 2019 and July 2021, Infarmed, the Portuguese medicines agency, approved 17 applications for authorisation of the medicine given to the Brazilian twins.
 In most cases, authorisation took no more than a day.

 On 23 April 2024, he compared the current and previous prime ministers, saying that "António Costa was slow, because he is oriental" and Luís Montenegro, a rural personality in Sousa's opinion, "is not oriental but he is slow", at a dinner with foreign journalists.

-On 27 August 2025, at a PSD Summer University event in Castelo de Vide, Rebelo de Sousa outright called the US president, Donald Trump, a "Russian asset", after the 2025 Russia–United States Summit.
+On 27 August 2025, while addressing university students at a PSD Summer University event in Castelo de Vide, Rebelo de Sousa called the US president, Donald Trump, a "Russian asset", after the 2025 Russia–United States Summit.
+He further clarified that American leadership has recently favored the Russian Federation.